Haki: Other traditions

 Most legends surrounding Haki are probably lost.

+Völsunga saga

 In the Völsunga saga, Gudrun and Brynhild have a discussion on the "greatest of men" referring to a legend now lost, where Haki's sons have not yet avenged their sisters by killing the evil Sigar (the feud with Sigar is still going on and Hagbard has not yet been hanged):

+Gesta Danorum

 In Gesta Danorum (book 7), Haki (Hakon) killed Sigar, avenging his brother Hagbard's death.
 In Gesta Danorum, Saxo Grammaticus gives Haki as a king of Denmark, and Hugleik, called Huglet(h)us, is an Irish king.
 The motivation behind the attack was to show that even the furthest kingdoms of the world might not be untouched by the Danish arms.

 Saxo writes that Starkad and Haki brought their fleet to Ireland, where the rich and greedy king Hugleik lived.
 Hugleik was never generous to an honourable man, but spent all his riches on mimes and jugglers.
 In spite of his avarice, Hugleik had the great champions Geigad and Svipdag.
 When the battle began, the jugglers and mimes panicked and fled, and only Geigad and Svipdag remained to defend Hugleik, but they fought like an entire army.
 Geigad dealt Starkad a wound on the head which was so severe that Starkad would later sing songs about it.
 Starkad killed Hugleik and made the Irish flee.
 He then had the jugglers and mimes whipped and beaten, in order to humiliate them.
 Then the Danes brought Hugleik's riches out to Dublin to be publicly looted, and there was so much of it that none cared for its strict division.
 When Haki learnt that his brother Hagbard had been killed by Sigar, he avenged his brother.
 However, killing Sigar was not enough to satiate his thirst for blood:

 He was soon chased away by Sigar's son Siwald.

+Chronicon Lethrense

+In the Chronicon Lethrense, Haki (as Aki) killed the usurper Hiarwart within a day of his having taken the royal title from Rolf Kraki.
+Haki then became king of the Danes.
+In turn, he was then killed by Fritleff.